 - Can family or friends stay with me in the program accommodations?

 - No. Overnight guests are not permitted in the program accommodations.

 - I have a disability.
 Can I still study abroad?

-- A list of travel and study abroad resources, such as the NAFSA Association of International Educators' Rainbow special interest group and UC Davis Study Abroad’s “LGBTIQA” Diversity & Access Abroad webpage.
-The LGBTQIA Resource Center at UC Davis also provides resources, such as the Study Abroad Interactive Map.
+- A list of travel and study abroad resources can be found on UC Davis Study Abroad’s “LGBTIQA+” Diversity & Access Abroad webpage.
+The LGBTQIA+ Resource Center at UC Davis also provides resources, such as the Study Abroad Interactive Map.
 Some of our host providers and staff members are even Safe Zone certified!
 Please feel free to talk with a Summer Abroad Program Coordinator about any questions or concerns you may have about studying abroad.